-1. In preparation for the Spanish-American War, training camps accommodating 9,000 troops were set up across cities in FL, five of which were in Lakeland.
-It is known that Camp Morton was located at the northeast corner of Tennessee Ave. + Walnut St., and Camp Massachusetts was at the northeast corner of Massachusetts Avenue and Lake Morton Drive, and The Buffalo Soldiers camped on the north shore of Lake Wire.
+1. In preparation for the Spanish-American War, training camps accommodating 9,000 troops were set up across cities in Florida, five of which were in Lakeland.
+Camp Morton was located at the northeast corner of Tennessee Avenue and Walnut Street, Camp Massachusetts was at the northeast corner of Massachusetts Avenue and Lake Morton Drive, and The Buffalo Soldiers camped on the north shore of Lake Wire.

 3. The Frank Lloyd Wright architecture at Florida Southern College was built in part by students who couldn’t afford to go to college.
-In 1938, FSC president Dr. Spivey reached out to Wright about re-energizing + expanding the campus.
-Their collaborated solution involved having students work their way through school by helping build Wright’s designs.
-See the full story here.
+In 1938, FSC president Dr. Ludd M. Spivey reached out to Wright about re-energizing and expanding the campus.
+Their solution involved having students work their way through school by helping build Wright’s designs.

 4. In 1894, Polk County was the world’s leader in the production of phosphate, accounting for almost a third of the mineral processed anywhere.
 At one point, 70% of US phosphate was mined and processed in the Lakeland area.
-Nearly three-quarters of it were used in the U.S., Japan being the largest foreign consumer.
-(A Guide to Historic Lakeland)
+Nearly three-quarters of it were used in the US, with Japan as the largest foreign consumer.

-6. Built in 1909 on the foundations of the original courthouse, the Old Polk County Courthouse in Bartow dates back to the early 1880s.
-Haunted claims at this location include screams from the basement, apparitions appearing on the second-floor rotunda (supposedly of the Mann brothers), a “Lady in White” on the 2nd floor + numerous cold spots on the first floor.
-Read more about the haunted landmarks in Polk County here.
+8. Built in 1909 on the foundations of the original courthouse, the Old Polk County Courthouse in Bartow dates back to the early 1880s.
+Haunted claims at this location include screams from the basement, apparitions appearing on the second-floor rotunda (supposedly of the Mann brothers), a “Lady in White” on the second floor, and numerous cold spots on the first floor.
+Read more about other haunted Polk County landmarks here.

-7. DYK there was once a Hungarian Inn in Lakeland?
-K-Ville was situated beside State Rd.
-542 and originally started out in the 1920s as an inn for visitors either passing through or exploring the area for potential livability.
-In 1927, it turned into a restaurant and was popular during the ‘30s + ‘40s serving a limited menu of chicken and steak.
-Multiple owners later, the building was demolished in the ‘70s.
+9. DYK there was once a Hungarian Inn in Lakeland?
+K-Ville was situated beside State Road 542 and originally started out in the 1920s as an inn for visitors either passing through or exploring the area for potential livability.
+In 1927, it turned into a restaurant and was popular during the 1930s and 1940s, serving a limited menu of chicken and steak.
+Multiple owners later, the building was demolished in the 1970s.

-8. Before Lakeland was officially called Lakeland in 1885, three other names were proposed for the city.
-Here’s a brief summary: Munnville would have been given in honor of Abraham Munn — one of the town’s founders, owner of 80 acres of land + persuader of the South Florida Railroad making a stop in Lakeland.
-Redbug was proposed due to the existence of chiggers, Harvest mites found throughout the world, but mostly in hot + humid places like Florida.
-Rome City was the final name suggestion, one that no one still cannot explain why.
+10. Before Lakeland was officially called Lakeland in 1885, three other names were proposed for the city.
+Here’s a brief summary: Munnville would have been given in honor of Abraham Munn — one of the town’s founders, owner of 80 acres of land, and persuader of the South Florida Railroad making a stop in Lakeland.
+Redbug was proposed due to the existence of chiggers — harvest mites found throughout the world, but mostly in hot and humid places like Florida.
+The final name suggested was Rome City — but to this day, no one can explain why.

-9. DYK swans have been around Lakeland for nearly a century now?
-The earliest records date back to 1923 (the same year of the Yankee stadium grand opening + Time Magazine’s first issue).
-In the 1950s, the swans slowly disappeared and Queen Elizabeth received a request to donate two royal swans, after which Lakeland raised money to have more swans transported overseas.
-Read the full story here.
+11. DYK swans have been around Lakeland for nearly a century now?
+The earliest records date back to 1923 (the same year of the Yankee Stadium grand opening and Time Magazine’s first issue).
+In the 1950s, the swans slowly disappeared until Queen Elizabeth II received a request to donate two royal swans.
+A couple of these swans made it across the pond and the rest is history.

-10. In 1927-28, John E. Melton started to transform a downtown commercial structure into what we now know as the Polk Theatre.
-When running into financial difficulty, he sold the project to Publix Theatre Corporation.
+12. In 1927-28, John E. Melton started to transform a downtown commercial structure into what we now know as the Polk Theatre.
+When he ran into some financial difficulty, he sold the project to Publix Theatre Corp.
 The red brick exterior (described as Neo-Adamesque) had an Italian Renaissance appearance popular in New York in the 1920s.
-The auditorium was cooled by a one-hundred-ton air wash system, which initially drew so much power that just turning it on caused lights to dim in the town of 15,000.
-(A Guide to Historic Lakeland)
+The auditorium was cooled by a 100-ton air wash system, which initially drew so much power that just turning it on caused lights to dim in the town of 15,000.